-The way in which a member of staff talks to a child who discloses abuse could have an effect on the evidence that is put forward if there are subsequent proceedings, and it is important that staff do not jump to conclusions, ask leading questions, or put words in a child's mouth.
+The way in which a member of staff talks to a child who discloses abuse could influence the evidence that is put forward if there are subsequent proceedings, and it is important that staff do not jump to conclusions, ask leading questions, or put words in a child's mouth.
 If a child makes a disclosure to a member of staff or other adult working in school s/he should write a record of the conversation as soon as possible, stating exactly, in the child's words, what has been said, noting any action taken in cases of possible abuse.
-This must be signed and include the date, time and place of the disclosure.
-All records must be locked in the Child Protection filing cabinet which is located in the main office.
-A model Child Disclosure/Concern Record can be found at Appendix B.
+This must be signed and include the day of the week, date, time and place of the disclosure.
+All records must be held securely and are kept in the filing cabinet in the front office.
+A model Child Disclosure/ Concern Record can be found at Appendix B. A shorter, more concise format of an initial concern record may be used in the early stages with a decision being made by the DSL as to whether more detail is required by the staff member or other adult with concerns.

-Inform the Designated Safeguarding Lead (DSL), Sarah Coleman, who will evaluate the assessment and concern record.
-The Designated Safeguarding lead should be informed as soon as possible and in any event before the end of the morning or afternoon session.
-This should be done before writing a record so that arrangements can be put in place to cover your duties whilst you do this.
-If the DSL and deputy are not available the DSL should be phoned.
+Inform the Designated Safeguarding Lead (DSL), who will evaluate the assessment and concern record.
 Initial contact will be made with Cumbria Safeguarding Hub where necessary (see below).

-The Designated Safeguarding Lead can make a telephone referral to Cumbria Safeguarding Hub (see below) and confirm in writing via the Cumbria Safeguarding Hub Single Contact On-line Form - Click here to access.
+The DSL can make a telephone referral to Cumbria Safeguarding Hub (see below) and confirm in writing via the Cumbria Safeguarding Hub Single Contact On-line Form - Click here to access.
 The initial referral may be made by telephone but must be followed up via the on-line reporting system within 48 hours.